Particular/docs.particular.net/samples/azure/webjob-host/sample.md

 This sample contains one project:

-- Receiver - Self-hosted endpoint running in a continuous webjob
+- Receiver - Self-hosted endpoint running in a continuous web job

 ### Receiver project

-The receiver project uses the self-hosting capability to start an end endpoint inside a continuously running webjob.
+The receiver project uses the self-hosting capability to start an end endpoint inside a continuously running web job.

-The snippet below illustrates how `StartAsync` method of `IJobHost` can be used to configure and start the endpoint
+The snippet below illustrates how the `StartAsync` method of `IJobHost` can be used to configure and start the endpoint

 snippet: WebJobHost_Start